shadow01148/Roblox/README.md

 # TODO
 - kill myself
+- add more shit

 # Disclaimer

 - Almost all of the scripts are not owned by o7
 - too lazy to add credits
+- Some scripts may not work

 <h4 align="center">Visitor's count :eyes:</h4>